Part V

 Hypersensitivity.
 Environments with bright lights, loud sounds, strong smells, or excessive physical touch—common in retreats or group work—can overwhelm nervous systems that process stimuli with greater intensity or less filtering.

-This overwhelm can trigger shutdown or meltdown responses, hindering engagement with embodied practices (Part IV).
+This overwhelm can trigger shutdown or meltdown responses, making breathwork, grounding, or group practice harder to sustain.

 Hyposensitivity.
 Conversely, some neurotypes require more intense sensory input to feel grounded or engaged.